ordemdigitale/postagram/README.md

-# Welcome to the backend of Postagram application :metal.
+# Welcome to the backend of Postagram app.
 **It is written in Python Django.**